neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

   }
 )
 ```
-`counter` is ambiguous, and a strategy for this situation should be defined.
+`counter` is ambiguous, and an Error will be raised.

 #### Schema size
 The proposed solution could increase the size of the augmented schema noticeably.